 Nervous about having pictures taken?
 Hire a professional photographer whose work reflects your style, but is also someone you like and trust.
 Try scheduling a session with an activity; something that is part of your everyday workflow or just something you love to do that fits with your brand.
 Having images taken while you are actually doing something relevant to your craft will put you more at ease and the images will feel more natural and authentic.

 Take our most recent team photo shoot with Ivan & Louise as an example.
-We popped into a local farm market that provided the perfect atmosphere that speaks true to the heart of JDWC in so many ways.
+We popped into a local farmers market that provided the perfect atmosphere that speaks true to the heart of JDWC in so many ways.
 It’s always important to me that our team photos not only capture the genuine approach we take to coordinating every client’s wedding day, but that they’re also in a comfortable setting that allows our true personalities shine.

 03. Create systems + workflows